sowmyab24/SQL-Powerbi-Project/README.md

 5. Average Pizzas Per Order:

-6.Daily Trend for Total Orders:
+ 6. Daily Trend for Total Orders:

-7.Monthly Trend for Total Orders:
+ 7. Monthly Trend for Total Orders:

-8.Percentage of Sales by Pizza Category:
+ 8. Percentage of Sales by Pizza Category:

-9.Total Pizzas Sold by Pizza Category:
+ 9. Total Pizzas Sold by Pizza Category:

-10.Top 5 Best Sellers by Revenue, Total Quantity and Total Orders
+ 10. Top 5 Best Sellers by Revenue, Total Quantity and Total Orders

 11. Bottom 5 Best Sellers by Revenue, Total Quantity and Total Orders

-###STEPS INVOLVED
+# STEPS INVOLVED

 - Step 1 : Data Acquisition
 The project begins with the acquisition of raw sales data.